AVAnnotate/documentation/pages/offline.md

 nav_order: 5
 ---

-{: .note for offline AV }
-> AVAnnotate projects may include AV Events without media URLS.
-Users can toggle `URL` to `Offline` in the `Event` settings.
-See more information in [Events](https://avannotate.github.io/documentation/pages/events/) and [Spreadsheet Templates](https://avannotate.github.io/documentation/pages/templates/) on creating bulk uploads without AV URLs.

 # Creating Offline or Alternative Server Projects

 AVAnnotate projects can be downloaded and used offline or on a private server as a free-standing site.